 - Teenage boys who have sex are seven times more likely to commit suicide than boys who are sexually abstinent. (ibid)

 - Girls who have abortions are six times more likely to commit suicide than those who don't.

 Young people, you have become laboratory rats in a failed social experiment

 The "condom sense" strategy that is taught in high schools ignores human behaviour, especially men's.
 Thinking about condoms in the middle of sexual arousal is counter intuitive and unsuccessful.
-Yet condoms provide a false sense of security because the couple says "hey, we can have sex because we have protection."
+Yet condoms provide a false sense of security because the couple think they have "protection."
 The truth is that men don't like using condoms.
-When both partners are aroused, lust takes on a life of its own, and their intentions to use condoms are often thrown by the wayside.
+When both partners are aroused, lust takes on a life of its own, and their intentions to use condoms can be thrown by the wayside.
 Even if they do have "safer-sex," once they feed the lust, there is a much greater chance that they will practice unsafe sex at some point.
 In scientific circles this is called "risk compensation behaviour."
-I've been there.

 Here's the paradox of condoms: